kennywall/import-test/_posts/2010-06-28-remote-workstation-and-server-access-with-iphone-ipad-or-android.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/vendors/wyse/pocket-cloud.PNG
 ---
-{% include JB/setup %}<p>Wyse PocketCloud gives you access to a cloud, your PC, Remote Desktop Services, a Terminal Server, VMware View or virtual machine securely from your desktop and your iPhone, iPod touch, iPad or Android devices.
+{% include JB/setup %}Wyse PocketCloud gives you access to a cloud, your PC, Remote Desktop Services, a Terminal Server, VMware View or virtual machine securely from your desktop and your iPhone, iPod touch, iPad or Android devices.

 Connection Protocols